somya2406/here-for-you/README.md

 ![](https://user-images.githubusercontent.com/81457490/119225648-8f285780-bb22-11eb-90ff-80b46150e09e.png "donation page")

 ### 4. Covid-19 Cases Updates
-_It is a live covid cases tracker, it will inform people about total cases, total deaths and number of patient recovered_
+_It is a live covid cases tracker, it will inform people about total cases, total deaths and number of patient recovered._

 ![](https://user-images.githubusercontent.com/81457490/119225229-1e803b80-bb20-11eb-84b0-0b6fd6c2f9ca.png "covid tracker")

 ### 5. Let's Beat Covid
-_This part of the website is to help people forget abot all this chaos just for a little while, Guidind them about their mental health and encouraging them to exercise with a whole page design just to guide them about the yoga practices which will be helpful in these tough times.
+_This part of the website is to help people forget about all this chaos just for a little while, Guiding them about their mental health and encouraging them to exercise with a whole page designed just to guide them about the yoga practices which will be helpful in these tough times.
 It also have some really soothing music and movie recommendations, to help people relax and feel better.
 It have a quote generator too, to remind you about the positive aspects of life._